gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideLogging.md

 <h2 id="Remote_Logging"> Remote Logging </h2>

 <p>
- In order for events that are logged by client side code to be stored on the server side, you need to use a <code>RemoteLogHandler</code>.
-This handler will send log messages to the server, where they will be logged using the server side logging mechanism.
+ In order for events that are logged by client-side code to be stored on the server side, you need to use a <code>RemoteLogHandler</code>.
+This handler will send log messages to the server, where they will be logged using the server-side logging mechanism.
 GWT currently contains a <code>SimpleRemoteLogHandler</code> which will do this in the simplest possible way (using GWT-RPC) and no intelligent batching, exponential backoffs in case of failure, and so forth.
 This logger is disabled by default, but you can enable it in the .gwt.xml file (see the section on Handlers above for more details on configuring the default Handlers).
 </p>

 <pre class="prettyprint">